cmp-202/ssh2shell/README.md

   privateKey:   ''
  }

-//Callback functions used by all hosts var msg = {
+//functions used by all hosts
+var msg = {
   send: function( message ) {
     console.log(message);